 WARNING!
 Risk of over-pressurization of the refrigeration system.
-Can cause piping rupture, explosive discharge of high pressure refrigerant, loss of refrigerant, environmental pollution, equipment damage, injury, or death.
+Can cause serious injury or death.
+Building and equipment damage may also result.
+Can cause explosive discharge of high-pressure refrigerant, loss of refrigerant, or environmental pollution.
 This unit contains fluids and gases under high pressure.
 Use extreme caution when charging the refrigerant system.
 Do not pressurize the system higher than the design pressure marked on the unit's nameplate.
-Relieve pressure before cutting into or making connections/disconnections to the piping system.
-Local building or plumbing codes may require installing a pressure relief device in the system.